Adil17290/NLP-Project/README.md

 Sneha Reddy Vangala
 Komal Tankashala

-Summary
+Summary:
-Contained within this repository are the code and documentation for our NLP-DSCI-6004-01 project, which concentrates on an inventive method for translating English to Hindi.
+Contained within this repository are the code and documentation for our NLP-DSCI-6004-02 project, which concentrates on an inventive method for translating English to Hindi.
 By leveraging cutting-edge techniques in natural language processing (NLP) and deep learning, our model aims to tackle the challenges inherent in cross-language translation.
 This project offers a comprehensive overview, encompassing motivation, technical specifics, training optimization, and extensive evaluation.

 Contents
 1. Introduction: